Tanz0rz/haxe-fmod/extension/haxe/core-api-common-dsp-effects.md

 ## FMOD_DSP_OBJECTPAN
 verdict: bound
 Type: haxefmod.core.DspParameters.DspObjectPan
-The 3D position parameter takes the FMOD_DSP_PARAMETER_3DATTRIBUTES_MULTI struct, set with Dsp.setParameter3DAttributesMulti on DspObjectPan._3D_POSITION.
-A source played through a 3D channel gets the same from Channel.set3DAttributes.

 ## FMOD_DSP_OSCILLATOR
 verdict: bound
 Type: haxefmod.core.DspParameters.DspOscillator
-A generator unit plays as a sound source through Dsp.play.

 ## FMOD_DSP_PAN
 verdict: bound
 Type: haxefmod.core.DspParameters.DspPan
-The 3D position parameter takes the FMOD_DSP_PARAMETER_3DATTRIBUTES struct, set with Dsp.setParameter3DAttributes on DspPan._3D_POSITION.
-A source played through a 3D channel gets the same from Channel.set3DAttributes.

 ## FMOD_DSP_PAN#2
 verdict: covered this block is prose about how a rotating 3D source is panned, in Haxe the source is positioned through Channel.set3DAttributes and the same panning applies